emirn00/Employee-control/README.md

 # Employee-control
-A project by using Spring-boot , Angular and PostgreSql
+A project by using Spring-boot , PostgreSql - Just backend